Olex2/Olex2Manual/commands/mode_occu.md

 >A occu occupancy_to_set

->B Sets atoms occupancy to the provided value for subsequently clicked atoms.
+>B Sets atom occupancy to the provided value for subsequently clicked atoms.